tinacms/tina.io/content/blog/gatsby-tina-101.md

 In the _Tyra Starter_, blog posts are contained in a functional `Post` component, which renders the markdown, SEO-focused metadata, and the hero image for each post.

-To let our content authors edit these, we can wrap our `Post` component in a higher-order component provided by Tina- `liveRemarkForm`.
+To let our content authors edit these, we can wrap our `Post` component in a higher-order component provided by Tina- `inlineRemarkForm`.

 Here's what that looks like: